 Excellent feed back from our involvement in the Lord Mayor’s Show – “the best float in the show”

 A very warm thank you to the Ward Club for our President and Lord Mayor for his gift.

 City Matters – 7th February – The role of the Private Secretary to the Lord Mayor

 The last event in the Master’s Year held upstairs in the Counting House Pub in Cornhill – Over 35 Members and guests attended to here an amusing and interesting talk from William Chapman who had until recently been the PS and Chief of Staff at the Mansion House.
-Prior to this PS at the Home Office and the Honours as the Appointments Secretary to Tony Blair.
+Prior to this PS at the Home Office and Appointments Secretary to Tony Blair.
 Some good stories both re the City and Westminster.